BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 In this room, you can get a hidden *Carbos*, *Pecha Berry*, and *Blue Shard*.
 Climb the ladder at the top.

-In this next room, you can find 2 hidden *Elemental Seeds*, *PokeSnax*, and *Green Shard*.
+In this next room, you can find 2 hidden *Elemental Seeds*, *PokéSnax*, and *Green Shard*.
 Jump into the vortex on the middle of the right side of the room, below a cactus.
 Pick up a *Link Stone* then void out and return to the previous room.

 Next, jump into the middle of the top three vortices.
 Be careful here as you grab hidden *Ice Heal*, *Antidote*, and *Star Piece*.
 Climb the ladder on the left side and push the button in the Arceus statue.
 Return to the front of the dungeon.